Data Foundation

 Source systems connected and landing data in the governed platform, with monitoring dashboards and cost guardrails live from day one.

-Benchmarked query latency, throughput, and concurrency under realistic workloads, with reserved-capacity, auto-scaling, and tiering strategies that often reduce cloud spend by 20-40%, depending on workload mix.
+Benchmarked query latency, throughput, and concurrency under realistic workloads, with reserved-capacity, auto-scaling, and tiering strategies designed to reduce cloud spend for your workload mix.

 Discuss a Platform AssessmentRegional framework alignment